BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - Aiming, as opposed to merely wishing, requires us to look for means to our end.
 - Mental states leading from will to action:
     1. Aiming at the end
-    2. Deliberation - finding means for achieving an end
+    2. Deliberation - finding means for achieving an end.
+Deliberation includes questions about what an end consists in.
     3. Election -